Owner Name: Ali Hamka

 These clinical genetic tools can inform clinical decisions and diagnoses.
 These tools do not predict increased risk for disease.

-Genetic testing is the only way to know if your dog has this clinical condition.
+Genetic testing is the only way to provide your veterinarian with this clinical tool.

 If Abby inherited any of the variants that we tested, they will be listed at the top of the Health Report section, along with a description of how to interpret this result.
 We also include all of the variants that we tested Abby for that we did not detect the risk variant for.A genetic test is not a diagnosis